 While most of us who enjoy coffee keep ourselves informed of the health benefits it provides, there are quite a few good things left behind in our brewed grounds we aren’t aware of.
 Did you know coffee grounds are full of trace materials like phosphorus, nitrogen, copper, and magnesium?
 These nutrients are there, in the grounds most of us toss into the trash each morning when we clean our coffee pots after use.

 Those same materials are great for your lawn due to how they are released.
 Instead of being released into your turf quickly like some fertilizers, the nutrients in coffee grounds break down slowly, allowing them more time to absorb into your lawn and benefit your grass.

 The Pros of Coffee Grounds on Your Grass

 Now that you know about the hidden nutrients in your coffee grounds, let us take a look at a few benefits your lawn will experience if you decide to use your leftovers on your grass.

 Coffee Grounds and Worms

 Using your coffee grounds on your lawn can also help with the biological activity taking place that you aren’t even aware is going on.
 Outside, in your soil, are earthworms.
 Now, don’t freak out about the idea of worms wiggling around in your yard’s soil.
-Earthworms are actually good for your lawn.
+Earthworms are good for your lawn.
 They don’t eat your grass.
 Instead, they eat the soil and then leave their castings behind.
 These castings then aerate the soil and aid in breaking down the nutrients needed for a healthy lawn.

 When you use coffee grounds on your lawn, the earthworms help get the nutrients inside to not only your grass but the soil below.
 As they eat the soil, they also spread the potential clumps of used coffee grounds.
-This allows your grass to get proper moisture if you’ve accidentally used grounds and allowed them to clump in one area.
+This allows your grass to get proper moisture if you’ve accidentally used grounds and allows them to clump in one area.

 Coffee Grounds Can Kill Weeds